New from ACTIVE: Check out our latest products here

 Why it’s Important to Wash Your Rugby Gear

 Let’s face it, your gear will get sweaty after a match.
 Not only is that bad hygiene, but it can lead to a stench.
 Why?
-Bacteria love moist environments.
+Contaminants love moist environments.
 Given the chance, they will grow and proliferate—this ultimately causes the bad odor.
-Aside from that, bacteria can cause infections, especially if there is an open wound on the skin.
+Aside from that, they can cause infections, especially if there is an open wound on the skin.

 Considering all that, it only makes sense to wash your rugby gear.
 But wait, what’s the best way to go about doing that?
 Is the equipment machine washable?
 Are there certain things that you should avoid doing?
 Want to know the answers to these questions?
 If so, continue to read on—we will be going over how to properly wash the items below.